gruntwork-io/terragrunt/docs/_docs/02_features/debugging.md

 }
 ```

 Oops!
 It says `max` when it should be `min`.
-If we fix `ecs-cluster/outputs.tf` we should be golden!
+If we fix `ecs-cluster/outputs.tf`
+we should be golden!

-In this example we've seen how `terragrunt debug` can help us root cause issues in local
+In this example we've seen how `terragrunt debug` can help us root cause issues
-and dependency resolution.
+in dependency and local variable resolution.

 ### Use-case: `terragrunt apply` produces a kernel panic.
 What's broken?
 TODO: not in scope for 1-day project =)